Shopify/node-themekit/README.md

 - Use [`npm version <major|minor|patch>`](https://docs.npmjs.com/cli/version) to update the version in `package.json` and `package-lock.json`.
 - Push the changes and the tag with `git push --follow-tags`
-- Open new PR corresponding to the new release.
+- Open new PR corresponding to the new release, and merge once approved.
-- Once approved, merge the PR.
 - Release to npmjs.com by triggering a Shipit deploy of the master branch.
 - Visit https://www.npmjs.com/package/@shopify/themekit to confirm the new version is listed.
 - Create a release on GitHub.